Project Progress

 A summary of the early placemaking and public engagement work led by Project for Public Spaces.

-The DL&W project by the numbers*
+DL&W by the numbers*

 ▪︎ $12M+*